fredeerock/notion-markdown/README.md

 - 📝 Supports paragraphs, headings, lists, to-dos, and images
 - 🏠 Special "Home" page type for homepage content
 - 🧭 Automatic navigation for pages marked as "Page" type
+- 🗑️ **Automatic cleanup** - Deleted/renamed pages in Notion are removed from the site
 - ⚡ Runs on GitHub Pages for free

 ## Setup Instructions